 Designed to work with your life, our Electrician Apprenticeship is offered through the traditional Competency Based Apprenticeship Training (CBAT) delivery method as well as through distance delivery.

 CBAT: Right for most apprentices, CBAT allows you to take a flexible approach to your training.
 You can complete the program in less than the required eight or 12 weeks and be back on the job sooner than expected.
-Or, if you need a little extra time, you can take up to 25 per cent more time.
 Attending training on campus, you’ll receive extensive hands-on learning through a variety of lab experiments.

 Distance: This self-paced option may be ideal for apprentices in remote locations.
 The entire apprenticeship training is delivered online, meaning you don’t have to relocate for your training and there’s no need to be away from work for eight to 12 weeks.